RayHightower/RayHightower.com/about/index.markdown

 <img style="margin-left:10px" align="right" src="/images/RayHightower_Phoenix_Dec2023.jpg" width="150" alt="Ray Hightower in Phoenix, AZ, USA.
 December 2023." title="Ray Hightower in Phoenix, AZ, USA.
 December 2023." />

 Raymond T. Hightower is a commercial real estate investor and tech company founder based in the State of Arizona, USA.
+He is the author of [FIRST: Celebrate Capitalism & Win](/books) and a [speaker](/speaking) on commercial real estate, technology, and business growth.

 Hightower started and ran his technology company for over two decades before selling the company and launching [ROIClear](https://ROIClear.com).